 The Disability Adjudicator II is distinguished from the Disability Adjudicator I class by the complexity of assigned claims and the level of independence with which assigned duties are performed.
-Progression to the
+Progression to the journey level is not automatic, but may occur upon meeting the minimum qualifications, satisfactory performance and with the approval of the appointing authority.

 DISABILITY ADJUDICATION SUPERVISOR 35 В 12.457

 DISABILITY ADJUDICATOR III 33 В 12.456

 DISABILITY ADJUDICATOR II 32 В 12.428

 DISABILITY ADJUDICATOR I 30 В 12.425

-[DISABILITY ADJUDICATOR TRAINEE 28 В 12.403]
+Page 3 of 6